Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff paces MLB.

-- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.
+- The Blue Jays have the first-ranked team ERA across all MLB pitching staffs (3.74).

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (171 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 172 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- His most recent appearance came on Sunday against the Colorado Rockies, when the left-hander tossed 4 2/3 innings, surrendering two earned runs while giving up six hits.
+- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he threw four innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.